CuriosityBuiltTheCat/curiositybuiltthecat.github.io/_posts/2019-04-24-minifrc-alfredo-nou-v1-7-tutorial.md

 ## Library and Default code

 At [this](https://github.com/Dinokaiz2/Alfredo-NoU) link you can find our library and default code to help you get started with your NoU.
-It is currently under heavy developement so expect updates in the coming days and weeks.
+It is currently under heavy development so expect updates in the coming days and weeks.

 ## Board CAD, dimensions, and schematic